anjackson/golem/README.md

-# golem
+# Golem^1
-Experimental crawler using Scrapy and Selenium
+Experimental crawler using Scrapy and Selenium.

 **NOTE: Highly likely to not work or change unexpectedly!!!**